mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 ### NOTES
 Total Time: **0 Minutes**

-Best news that I can write regarding my left hip is that the soreness has moved from the anterior/lateral into the glute and left QL.
+Something I can write regarding my left hip is that the soreness has moved from the anterior/lateral into the glute and left QL.

+At least until I jumped on my bike at rode to the pool.
+The hip flexor is really weak.

 <!---->
 ## FRIDAY FEB 24